-Bear Creek Dog Park is El Paso County’s most visited park, seeing more than 100,000 visitors a year.
+Bear Creek Dog Park is El Paso County’s most visited park site with more than 100,000 visitors a year.
 The 25-acre off-leash dog park is located in Bear Creek Regional Park.

 The dog park was established in 1997 and is open year-round to canine visitors and their people.
 The park is comprised of open prairie, hills, woods and a 1/3-mile-long stretch of Bear Creek.
 There are several walking trails running the length and circumference of the area, including the 3/4-mile primary loop, and several secondary trails.